tbalz2319/infosec-interview-questions/questions.md

 ## OWASP TOP 10 Questions (Web Apps)

-What can you assume if you are on a web application anf there is a search bar which trows a 500 error after you enter a ' in the search?
+What can you assume if you are on a web application after you enter a ' in the search bar you get a HTTP 500 status code?

 Are you familiar with some automated tools that can help you find SQL Injectons?
 What are they called and how do you use them?